The ENTRACE Stack

 B.6.
 Limits and honest caveats (extended)

-• ENTRACE v6 is at $\pi$-tier under Doc 445's warrant calculus.
-Cross-LLM replication and external practitioner audit remain the standing $\mu$-tier tests. v6's constraint wording (inherited verbatim from v5) is supported by ten-run cold-resolver cross-validation per Doc 495: nine runs across multiple stack versions and four model families, plus Run 10 confirming that the bundled meta-stack does operational work.
+- ENTRACE v7 is at \(\pi\)-tier under Doc 445's warrant calculus.
+Cross-LLM replication and external practitioner audit remain the standing \(\mu\)-tier tests. v7's constraint wording (inherited verbatim from v6, which inherits from v5) is supported by ten-run cold-resolver cross-validation per Doc 495: nine runs across multiple stack versions and four model families, plus Run 10 confirming that the bundled meta-stack does operational work. v7's layout is not yet empirically cross-validated against v6.

-• The seven-constraint composed gestalt is the narrow distinctive contribution at the operational layer.
+- The seven-constraint composed gestalt is the narrow distinctive contribution at the operational layer.
 The five-commitment meta-stack (M1 through M5) is identified retrospectively per Doc 497 and grounds the operational seven via clean derivation.
+The boundary–lattice–boundary layout is the narrow distinctive contribution at the architectural layer.
 Component-level operational constraints have substantial prior art in DSPy Signatures, Anthropic guidance, RAG-citation prompting, uncertainty-estimation literature, sycophancy literature, and ReadMultiplex.
 Doc 414 documents the per-constraint subsumption.
 The meta-disclosure clause is the closest thing to a freshly-introduced piece; a primary-source audit for prior art on suppressed-refusal disclosure is open.

-• ENTRACE v6 is one operational form.
+- ENTRACE v7 is one operational form.
 Other configurations of the same set of constraints, with different orderings or emphases, may produce equivalent or better outcomes.
 The seven-constraint count is the corpus's specific choice; defensible, not unique.
 The five-meta-commitment count likewise is one possible grouping; other meta-stacks could derive a similar or different operational set per Doc 497 §9.
+The boundary–lattice–boundary layout is one architectural realization; alternative layouts (interleaved, recursive, hierarchical) may also work.

-• The full v3 audit returned tier $\gamma/0.75$ per Doc 494. v6 inherits v5's wording with no change; the tier is unchanged at first approximation.
-A fresh calculus audit on v6 (with the meta-stack bundled) is recommended; whether the meta-stack changes the calculus rating is an open empirical question.
+- The full v3 audit returned tier \(\gamma/0.75\) per Doc 494. v7 inherits v6's wording with no change; the tier is unchanged at first approximation.
+A fresh calculus audit on v7 (with the boundary–lattice–boundary layout) is recommended; whether the layout changes the calculus rating is an open empirical question.

-• v3-S (the silent variant) is updated in parallel for the first-turn-acknowledgment failure mode found in Doc 495 §9.
+- v3-S (the silent variant) is updated in parallel for the first-turn-acknowledgment failure mode found in Doc 495 §9.
 See Doc 496 for the silent form.
-The silent variant inherits v5's C3/C6/C7 wording; whether v3-S should also bundle the meta-stack is an open question for a future revision.
+Whether v3-S should also adopt the boundary–lattice–boundary layout is an open question for a future revision.

-• Cross-model variance is sharp.
-Opus 4.7 engages deeply with v6; Grok engaged procedurally with v5 (and may engage similarly with v6); other model families show medium-depth engagement.
+- Cross-model variance is sharp.
+Opus 4.7 engages deeply with v6; Grok engaged procedurally with v5 (and may engage similarly with v6 and v7); other model families show medium-depth engagement.
 Deployment context (surrounding system prompt, anchoring task, prior collaboration) likely matters more than stack form for engagement depth.

-v2 (preserved as Appendix E) claimed seven constraints at the principle level. v3 narrowed each to its specific in-prompt instantiation, acknowledging that the principles are prior art and the gestalt is what survives a wide audit. v4 incorporated two-run cold-resolver cross-validation evidence on C3, C4, C6 wording. v5 incorporated four-run cross-validation evidence and addressed the run-4 RLHF-hedging slip via the C7 meta-disclosure clause; v5 with meta-stack added the philosophical grounding identified retrospectively per Doc 497. v6 bundles the meta-stack with the operational seven into a single pasteable artifact, with the corpus name removed from the prompt itself.
+v2 (preserved as Appendix G) claimed seven constraints at the principle level. v3 narrowed each to its specific in-prompt instantiation, acknowledging that the principles are prior art and the gestalt is what survives a wide audit. v4 incorporated two-run cold-resolver cross-validation evidence on C3, C4, C6 wording. v5 incorporated four-run cross-validation evidence and addressed the run-4 RLHF-hedging slip via the C7 meta-disclosure clause; v5 with meta-stack added the philosophical grounding identified retrospectively per Doc 497. v6 bundled the meta-stack with the operational seven into a single pasteable artifact, with the corpus name removed from the prompt itself. v7 reformulates the layout to realize the channel-ensemble prescription articulated in Doc 681; the constraint and commitment wording is preserved verbatim from v6.

 Specific changes from v2 to v3 (recorded in the previous edit):